 I spent three formative years living in Senegal, a stable democratic country that is more than 90% Muslim.
 I emerged with a deep appreciation of Islam, and I believe my experiences as an interfaith child helped me to be open to forming these positive impressions.
 My friend Surabhi commented on my blog post “Ten Things I Love About Christianity” that there are probably ten things we love about each religion we come to know.
 So I was inspired to write a personal and somewhat random list for the third of the three Abrahamic faiths.

 - Ethnic Inclusivity.
 Muslims don’t think of themselves as a tribe.
 Indonesia, Mali, Jordan—three Muslim countries, three different races.
-I am inspired by Malcolm X’s 1964 “Letter from Mecca,” in which he begins to overcome his own racism when he sees Muslims of all colors praying together
+I am inspired by Malcolm X’s 1964 “Letter from Mecca,” in which he begins to overcome his own antipathy to white people when he sees Muslims of all colors praying together

 - Humility in Worship.
 When we lived in Dakar, our apartment balcony looked out on a street that was filled each Friday with the faithful bowed down in prayer.
 Businessmen in European suits and embroidered African robes, and the lowliest street sweepers in rags, all would roll out their mats side by side in the street and kneel down together.